 Document automation – Amicus Cloud doesn’t automate documents like Clio, MyCase, or HoudiniEsq.
 Document automation is one of my favorite features of law firm case management software.
 This one is a must.
 Document automation allows you to upload a particular form / template document (the kind you use over and over again in your practice where you keep the content the same but change the client name and contact information, i.e. real estate closings or wills) and have the software automatically replace the template client contact information with your new client’s information when you choose to use the form document.
 It can save you hours and save you from driving yourself crazy with having to manually replace information on a template form.
 Do it once and you’re good to go forever.

-Google Docs / Drive / Dropbox – Amicus doesn’t play well with Google Docs / Drive or Dropbox.
-If you don’t use Google Docs / Drive / Dropbox, you can ignore this one.
+Google Docs / Drive – Amicus doesn’t play well with Google Docs / Drive.
+If you don’t use Google Docs / Drive, you can ignore this one.
 Update: Amicus added Dropbox integration!

 iPhone / Android app – There’s an app for Blackberry but not for iPhone or Android.
-I don’t get it.
-This is way too outdated.
+I want to see an Amicus Cloud iPhone / Android app.

 Client portal – Amicus Cloud could use a client portal to allow clients to access Amicus to get updates on their case, see their bills, view shared documents, or use the platform to send secure communications.

 Related: Clio Case Management Software Review

-Amicus Cloud is a very well-polished medium-frills offering for law firm practice management.
-It is easy to use, integrates with accounting software, allows for users to send emails and manage their case load, but it doesn’t have some of the best features that its competitors have.
-It sorely needs document automation and could benefit from an iPhone or Android mobile app.
+Amicus Cloud is a very well-polished offering for law firm practice management.
+It is easy to use, integrates with accounting software, allows for users to send emails, and manage their case load.
+It could benefit from an iPhone / Android app.